Hello, I am a photographer based in East London.

 My paid career started when I lived in the mountains of Colorado in the USA, having always taken photos, a friend (Tim Warwood) lent me his (or it might have been his sister’s) camera and I took some shots at a snowboard event in Vail (UnVailed I believe it was called).
 Well for some reason I was asked to send them back to the UK for use in a magazine there (Snowboard UK) this saw the start of a relationship with the niche market magazine press which saw me travel the world taking ski and snowboard shots in the most luxurious locations, at the time of course I didn’t realise how good I had it – I mean the money wasn’t great but it was the journey of a lifetime.

-11 years on and I’m still pressing buttons, my focus, if you’ll pardon the pun, has moved around a little and I tend now to take pictures at less lung-punishing altitudes, but I still felt the same buzz yesterday when I shot Jaz Colman of the legendary band Killing Joke in my studio for Universal Music, as I did all those years ago shooting Tim Warwood’s backside-rodeo of a cliff in Vail.
+15 years on and I’m still pressing buttons, my focus, if you’ll pardon the pun, has moved around a little and I tend now to take pictures at less lung-punishing altitudes, but I still feel the same buzz as I did all those years ago shooting Tim Warwood’s backside-rodeo of a cliff in Vail.

 However, I’m also a geek and I love anything remotely new, so I tend to shoot my everyday work on Canon’s best digital products, I like to process and post-produce my own work where possible, ensuring a personal touch from start to finish (I sound like a car-repair man!)